Lemon Pasta Salad

 Lemon Pasta Salad Recipe FAQs

-What is the best pasta shape for salad?
+What is the best pasta shape for lemon pasta salad?

-These are our top choices: penne, fusilli, farfalle (bowties), gemelli, and rotelle (wheels).
+These are my top choices: penne, fusilli, farfalle (bowties), gemelli, and rotelle (wheels).
+Or, you can use orzo and make this lemon orzo salad.

 Should I make pasta salad the night before?